jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 ---

-You could think  that `keepend` is specific to a  region, because the definition given at `:h :syn-keepend` mentions the end pattern of a region.
+You could think  that `keepend` is specific to a  region, because the definition given at `:help :syn-keepend` mentions the end pattern of a region.
-Besides,  there's   only  one  occurrence   of  `:syn  match`  +   `keepend`  in `$VIMRUNTIME`, and it's commented out:
+Besides,  there's  only  one  occurrence  of  `:syntax  match`  +  `keepend`  in `$VIMRUNTIME`, and it's commented out:

     :vim /\C\<syn\%[tax]\>.\{-}\<match\>.\{-}\s\zs\<keepend\>\S\@!/gj $VIMRUNTIME/**/*.vim | cw

-Nevertheless, `:syn match` *does* accept `keepend`.
+Nevertheless, `:syntax match` *does* accept `keepend`.

 Think of it this way, a match also has an end: the anchor `$`.
 A contained item can consume it by  not stopping before or at the last character of the containing match.

 ##
-## Why can't I reliably use `:syn match` to highlight a structure which can contain itself recursively?
+## Why can't I reliably use `:syntax match` to highlight a structure which can contain itself recursively?

-Once Vim has found a text matching  the regex passed to `:syn match`, it doesn't “update” the end of the match.
+Once Vim  has found  a text  matching the  regex passed  to `:syntax  match`, it doesn't “update” the end of the match.

 Consider this:

     " syntax plugin
-    syn match xBlock /{.\{-}}/ contains=xBlock
+    syntax match xBlock /{.\{-}}/ contains=xBlock
-    hi link xBlock DiffAdd
+    highlight link xBlock DiffAdd

     " text
     foo { bar { baz } qux } norf }